Cohda Wireless is a venture–backed, privately–held company in Adelaide, Australia with strong strategic investors. Its shareholders include:

 Cisco is the worldwide leader in IT that helps companies seize the opportunities of tomorrow by proving that amazing things can happen when you connect the previously unconnected.
 Cisco is helping the automotive and transportation systems industries deliver new functionality, enhanced safety and improved driver experience.
 By incorporating an intelligent network, OEMs, suppliers, enterprises and consumers can benefit from intelligent transportation systems, connected commercial fleets and smart Connected Vehicles.

 NXP ® Semiconductors N.V.
-(NASDAQ: NXPI) enables secure connections and infrastructure for a smarter world, advancing solutions that make lives easier, better and safer.
-As the world leader in secure connectivity solutions for embedded applications, NXP is driving innovation in the secure Connected Vehicle, end–to–end security & privacy and smart connected solutions markets.
-Built on more than 60 years of combined experience and expertise, the company has 31,000 employees in more than 33 countries and posted revenue of $9.5 billion in 2016.
-NXP exclusively licenses the Cohda 802.11p technology together with its chipsets as a one–stop shop to automotive customers.
-Cohda is NXP's preferred partner for automotive 802.11p reference designs.
+(NASDAQ: NXPI) nables secure connections and infrastructure for a smarter world, advancing solutions that make lives easier, better, and safer.
+As the world leader in secure connectivity solutions for embedded applications, NXP is driving innovation in the secure connected vehicle, end-to-end security & privacy and smart connected solutions markets.
+Built on more than 60 years of combined experience and expertise, the company has over 30,000 employees in more than 30 countries and posted revenue of $9.26 billion in 2017.
+Cohda is NXP’s preferred partner for automotive 802.11p reference designs.
+NXP licenses Cohda 802.11p technology together with its chipsets as a one–stop shop to automotive customers.

 SciVentures Investments Pty.
 Ltd. (“SciVentures”) is an Australian–owned and operated funds management company.
 It was established in April 2002.
 To date, SciVentures has operated primarily in the start–up new business space in a range of high technology disciplines.
 SciVentures was a recipient of an Australian Federal Government license under its Pre–Seed Fund Program.